 The truly remarkable genius of Nature is that it enables a huge variety of different species – literally millions and millions of them, and even vastly greater numbers of individual organisms – to exist by taking what they need from other species and the environment in order to survive and reproduce, but it limits the harm that any one species can do to another through a variety of natural processes, including predation, disease, famine, and war.
-It is this extremely ancient equilibrium that we have profoundly violated by our thoughtless and selfish actions – actions which are now causing so much harm and devastation around the world.
+It is this extremely ancient equilibrium that we have profoundly violated by our thoughtless and selfish actions – actions that are now causing so much harm and devastation around the world.